 In 2008, she competed in her first Olympic Games, where she placed 7th on 10-metre synchro with Filion.
 Four years later, her dream came to reality when Roseline Filion and herself grabbed the bronze medal at the London 2012 Olympics.

-In individual, Meaghan continues to prove herself as one of the world’s best diver, collecting World Championships, World Cup, Commonwealth Games, Pan Am Games, World Series and Grand Prix medals.
-Stronger than even, she concluded the 2013-2016 quadrennial in a spectacular way by winning two bronze medals at the Rio Olympic Games.
+In individual, Meaghan continues to prove herself as one of the world’s best divers, collecting World Cup, Commonwealth Games, Pan Am Games, World Series and Grand Prix medals.
+Stronger than ever, she concluded the 2013-2016 quadrennial in a spectacular way by winning two bronze medals at the Rio Olympic Games.
 She became the first Canadian diver to bring home two Olympic medals since Anne Montminy in 2000.

 Since Roseline Filion retired after the 2016 Olympics, Meaghan has been diving alongside Caeli McKay on 10m synchro.
 The new duo has shown steady progression as they’re working their way to Tokyo 2020.

 In her spare time, Meaghan enjoys photography and cake decorating.
 She used to be very picky with food, but thanks to her nutritionist, she now eats a bit of everything.
 Except tomatoes!

 3 Olympic bronze medal